Broadan26/CSE460/README.md

 Fixed the provided code, added new classes to expand functionality and utilized even more advanced object oriented techniques in Java.

+## Unit 4 Project

+Given a scenario, create a system diagram, container diagram and deployment diagram for the software.

 ## Unit 5 Project

 Creating an Android app using Android Studio and Java.
 Performs basic functions of a BMI calculator and web browser.